Cecile Charpentier

 For extensive sites requiring different competences, such as the restoration of the support of the paintings, Cecile Charpentier gathers together a team of accredited professionals.

-Cecile Charpentier’s education in art history has led her beyond that of painting restoration to research the techniques used by artists, and her training has enabled her to grasp the language used by artists.
+Cecile Charpentier’s education in art history has led her beyond that of painting restoration to researching artists' techniques; her training has enabled her to grasp the language used by artists.
 She has always observed the rigorous requirements of her profession, and in deference to the works of art, has never engaged in interventions that go beyond that of the preservation of the art object.
 This has required her make all the necessary decisions before and during her interventions.
 She has always sought to distinguish the original work from subsequent restoration, including earlier additions of glaze, varnish and overpainting, whether they concern the artist’s own actions or interventions by various restorers over the centuries.

 Her scientific background has allowed her to choose the most adequate materials, the most appropriate solvents and the technical methods to ensure the protection of the painting.
 Before setting out, she defines the different substances that compose the surface layer and carefully studies all the previous interventions.
 She refrains from any operation whose reversibility and stability are not perfectly assured.